MANO vs Cisco NSO: What's the Difference?

 - NSO manages device configuration (create, modify, rollback, audit) across multi-vendor networks using YANG models

-- SOM orchestrates end-to-end service fulfillment and delegates infrastructure and device work to MANO and NSO
+- SOM orchestrates end-to-end service fulfilment and delegates infrastructure and device work to MANO and NSO

 - The RFS type in the service catalog determines which execution engine SOM delegates to